Verslapper/Centurion/README.txt

 Your current score of correct selections is above the example.
 The timer is above the options, should you wish to beat your previous time.

+Code is available for your perusal and arousal at: https://github.com/Verslapper/centurion